patrick-crawford/WEB422-Backup/notes/angular-routing-intro.md

 As you would expect, Angular has the routing feature.
 If you understood the configuration and use of routing in React, then you will be comfortable with routing in Angular.

+> One of the differences between Angular and React is that the Angular team wrote the router as part of the platform.
+If you want routing in a React app, then you must use a third-party router written by people who are not on the React team.

 This document covers some of the *getting started* topics, with the support of the official Angular documentation.
 Then, in a separate document, we'll take an existing app that has multiple components, and implement routing for it.

 For the remainder of the course, we'll continue to work with routing, as we cover *services* and *interactive forms*.
 For example, next week, we will learn about routing with URL parameters.

 <br>